17 points to consider before choosing an emulsifier

 10. Best working pH range

-In choosing an emulsifier, you will also need to consider its best working (and stability) pH range.
-Deviation from that pH causes instability, changes in viscosity, texture or appearance.
-You need to particularly think about your product’s pH as you plan for your preservative system.
-If you’re going to use a weak acidic preservative system with the highest efficacy at a pH lower than 4.5 and your emulsifier works best at a pH of 6-7, the you should either change the preservative or the emulsifier.
+pH is especially important for your preservative system.
+Suppose you’re going to use a weak acidic preservative system with the highest efficacy at a pH lower than 4.5 and your emulsifier works best at a pH of 6-7.
+In that case, you should either change the preservative or the emulsifier.

 11. Electrolyte tolerance